Aizaz-Hashmi/gps_data_parsing_library_esp_idf/README.md

 1. **Valid GPGGA Sentence**: Tests the parser's ability to handle a valid GPGGA packet and extract the expected GPS data fields.

-2. **Incorrect Sentence Identifier**: Verifies that the parser discards packets with invalid sentence identifiers and returns "N/A" for all fields.
+2. **Incorrect Sentence Identifier**: Verifies that the parser discards packets with invalid sentence identifiers and returns defaults for all fields.

-3. **GGA Sentence with Missing Parameters**: Ensures the parser can handle packets with missing fields and assigns "N/A" values to missing data.

-4. **Empty Sentence**: Tests the parser's handling of an empty input sentence, expecting all fields to be assigned "N/A".
+3. **Empty Sentence**: Tests the parser's handling of an empty input sentence, expecting all fields to be assigned defaults.

-5. **Only Identifier**: Tests the parser's handling of input with only the sentence identifier (no data fields) and expects all fields to be "N/A".
+4. **Only Identifier**: Tests the parser's handling of input with only the sentence identifier (no data fields) and expects all fields to be defaults.

-6. **Missing Fields**: Verifies the parser's ability to handle input with missing fields and expects all fields to be "N/A".
+5. **Missing Fields**: Verifies the parser's ability to handle input with missing fields and expects all fields to be defaults.

-7. **Incorrect Data Format**: Ensures the parser handles input with unexpected data format by discarding the sentence and setting all fields to "N/A".
+6. **Incorrect Data Format**: Ensures the parser handles input with unexpected data format by discarding the sentence and setting all fields to defaults.

-8. **Incorrect Checksum**: Verifies the parser discards sentences with incorrect checksums and sets all fields to "N/A".
+7. **Incorrect Checksum**: Verifies the parser discards sentences with incorrect checksums and sets all fields to defaults.

-9. **Out of Range Latitude and Longitude Values**: Tests how the parser handles input with latitude and longitude values out of valid range, expecting "N/A" for those fields.
+8. **Out of Range Latitude and Longitude Values**: Tests how the parser handles input with latitude and longitude values out of valid range, expecting default for those fields.

-10. **Invalid Packet Format**: Tests the parser's handling of invalid packet format, expecting all fields to be "N/A".
+9. **Invalid Packet Format**: Tests the parser's handling of invalid packet format, expecting all fields to be defaults.

-11. **Corrupted Data**: Verifies the parser discards sentences with corrupted data and sets all fields to "N/A".
+10. **Corrupted Data**: Verifies the parser discards sentences with corrupted data and sets all fields to default.

-12. **Sentence with Excessive Length**: Tests the parser's handling of input sentences that exceed the expected length, expecting all fields to be "N/A".
+11. **Sentence with Excessive Length**: Tests the parser's handling of input sentences that exceed the expected length, expecting all fields to be default.
+12. **GPGGA Stream Empty or NULL**: Verifies handling of NULL or empty streams, expecting function to return 1, and 0 for non-empty streams.

+13. **GGA Sentence Format Validity Check**: Tests the validation of GGA sentence format, expecting proper handling of valid and invalid formats, including proper index returns for valid formats.

+14. **Checksum Evaluation**: Validates that the calculated checksum matches the expected checksum, returning 1 for matches.

+15. **Time Field Validity**: Checks the validity of time fields in the format HHMMSS.sss, expecting 1 for valid times and 0 for invalid times.

+16. **Numeric String Validation**: Verifies that strings consist only of digits, a decimal point, and optionally a negative sign, returning 1 for valid numeric strings and 0 for invalid ones.

+17. **Latitude and Longitude Format Check**: Tests the validity of latitude and longitude fields, expecting 1 for valid formats (4 digits for latitude, 5 digits for longitude) and 0 for invalid ones.

+18. **Latitude and Longitude Processor**: Ensures correct processing of latitude and longitude fields into degrees, expecting accurate conversion or 0.0 for empty or NULL fields.

 ### Project Layout: